How to Get to Your Healthy Weight

 If you want to go the lower-carb route, try to include some fruits, vegetables, and whole-grain carbohydrates every day.
 They contain a host of vitamins, minerals, and other phytonutrients that are essential for good health and that you can’t get out of a supplement bottle.
 Choosing vegetable sources of fat and protein may also lower your risk of heart disease and type 2 diabetes.
 (25,26)

 Mediterranean-style diets may be effective.Eating a so-called Mediterranean-style diet—one that includes plenty of fruits and vegetables and that is low in saturated fat but has a moderate amount of unsaturated fat—offers another seemingly effective alternative.
 In a controlled trial conducted by researchers at Harvard-affiliated Brigham and Women’s Hospital, 101 overweight men and women were randomly assigned to a low-fat diet or a Mediterranean-style diet.
 After 18 months, volunteers on the low-fat diet had gained an average of 6 pounds while those on the Mediterranean diet lost 9 pounds.
 (27) By the study’s end only 20 percent of those in the low-fat group were still following the study diet, compared to more than half of those on the Mediterranean-style diet.
-Other trials have also found a Mediterranean-style eating plan to be effective for weight loss: Read more about POUNDS LOST and the Dietary Intervention Randomized Controlled Trial (DIRECT).
+Other trials, like the POUNDS LOST and Dietary Intervention Randomized Controlled Trial (DIRECT) have also found a Mediterranean-style eating plan to be effective for weight loss.

 Since 1993, more than 5,000 women and men have joined the National Weight Control Registry.
 This select “club” includes only people who lost more than 30 pounds and kept them off for at least a year.
 What was their secret?
 (28)